secretstartups/handbook/quality/quality-engineering/debugging-qa-test-failures/index.html.md

 #### Special considerations for `master` pipelines

-GitLab `master` has 2 QA pipelines generated from scheduled pipeline against the default branch:
+GitLab `master` has three QA pipelines generated from scheduled pipeline against the default branch:

 - [`package-and-test`](https://docs.gitlab.com/ee/development/testing_guide/end_to_end/#using-the-package-and-test-job) runs the `full` suite of end-to-end tests against an omnibus Docker image built from `master`
 - [`review app`](https://docs.gitlab.com/ee/development/testing_guide/end_to_end/#using-the-review-qa-all-jobs) runs `reliable` and `smoke` suites of end-to-end tests against a Review App based on the official GitLab Helm chart, itself deployed with custom Cloud Native components built from `master`
+- [`test-on-gdk`](https://docs.gitlab.com/ee/development/testing_guide/end_to_end/#using-the-test-on-gdk-job) runs `reliable` and `smoke` suites of end-to-end tests against a GDK instance from a Docker image built from `master`

 If `review app` failed to deploy and all specs didn't run or did run and failed, check the `#review-apps-broken` channel to see if it's a known issue, or reach out to the [Engineering Productivity team](/handbook/engineering/quality/#engineering-productivity-structure).
 To debug further you can [dig into Kubernetes deployment logs](https://docs.gitlab.com/ee/development/testing_guide/review_apps.html#dig-into-a-pods-logs).

 If jobs in `package-and-test` failed due to a GitLab Docker image issue, reach out to the [Distribution team](https://about.gitlab.com/handbook/engineering/development/enablement/systems/distribution/) to see if it's a known problem with the build.

+If failures occur only in `test-on-gdk` jobs, it's possible to stop those jobs from being added to new pipelines while the cause is being fixed.
+See the [runbook](https://gitlab.com/gitlab-org/quality/runbooks/-/tree/main/test-on-gdk#disable-the-e2etest-on-gdk-pipeline) for details.

 Note that any failure in `master` QA pipeline will be deployed to Staging, so catching a failure earlier in the pipeline allows us to find what changes caused it and act on resolving the failure more quickly.